 Personal safety and property security at CSHA is everyone's responsibility.
 The school urges all members of the community to participate in making the community as safe as possible.
 Please wear your nametag.
-If members of the community develop sensible security habits, they can assist the school in safeguarding personal property and school property.
+When members of the community develop sensible security habits, our awareness and precaution assists the school in safeguarding persons, personal property and school property.
 Please check the bulletin board on the 2nd floor for information on personal safety and Violence Against Women Act (VAWA).